FergusLemon/nanoclocks/README.md

    - CryptoCompare API for Daily Price Data
    - Axios for handling the fetching of data from the CC API
    - MomentJS for handling dates
+   - Font Awesome for social media brand logos
+   - [CSVTOJSON](https://csv.keyangxiang.com/) for converting historical price data into JSON, a very useful and easy to use tool

 ### License
 MIT (c) 2019 Fergus Lemon